ZhaoCinyu/ZhaoCinyu.github.io/index.md

 ## About Me

-I am currently a master student at the School of Software and Microelectronics, Peking University.
+Hello!
+I am Xinyu Zhao (赵心毓), currently a master student at the School of Software and Microelectronics, Peking University.
 I received my bachelor degree from Huazhong University of Science and Technology.

 ## News